 The SECURE Act is included in the appropriations bill just passed by Congress.
 Here’s what you need to know about the changes coming to retirement.

 Right now, those with traditional IRAs have to start taking required minimum distributions (RMDs) by April 1 following the year in which they turned 70 ½.
-The SECURE Act, recognizing that people live longer, pushes back the age at which you have to start taking RMDs.
+The SECURE Act, recognizing that people live longer, pushed back the age at which you have to start taking RMDs.
 Starting in 2020, you may begin taking them by April 1 in the year following the year in which you turn 72.

 If you’re in a 401(k) or other employer qualified plan, you already had an exception to the normal 70 ½ required beginning date for RMDs, but you had to still be working for the company to take advantage of it.
-If you’re still working for the company with the 401(k) plan, and age 70 ½ or older, you can postpone your RMD until you quit/retire from your employer.
+If you’re still working for the company with the 401(k) plan, and 70 ½ or older, you can postpone your RMD until you quit/retire from your employer.
 This ability to delay RMDs until you actually quit/retire remains the same under the SECURE Act.

 How much do you need to save to reach your retirement savings goal?
 Find out by answering a few questions.

 Note that the effective date won’t change your ability for the 2019 tax year.
 If you were hoping to make a previous year contribution for 2019 after the first of the new year, and you’re older than 70 ½, that won’t work.
 The change is only for 2020 contributions and years going forward.

 Remember that you can still make Roth IRA contributions regardless of age as long as your income is below the appropriate adjusted gross income threshold.
 That did not change under the SECURE Act.

 3. Part-Time Workers Might Be Able to Access Retirement Benefits